Why buy this book?

 About the book

-Winter tightens its grip and escape seems impossible.
-As the children weave together stories from their past, present and imaginations, the truth becomes harder and harder to bear.
-Chased by rabid dogs, hounded by Marshals with guns, and hiding from military helicopters, only the long line of wires and the lure of another way of life pulls them towards their goal.
+As the teens weave together stories from their past, present and imaginations, the truth becomes harder and harder to bear.
+Only the long line of wires and the lure of another way of life pulls them towards their goal.

 'What's that?
 What are they up to now?' wailed Harete.